Beyond the Beltway 2026 Banner

 City government CIOs are on the front line providing services that constituents see first.
 CIOs from city governments will discuss the latest technology issues impacting their organizations.
 Often, there are no easy answers, but the discussion always bears food for thought.
 This session will be no different.
 As city governments drive civic innovation, the CIO must become a leader to drive innovative and creative business solutions to meet constituent expectations.

-Scott Conn, Chief Information Officer, City of Mesa, AZ
+Scott Conn, Chief Information Officer, City of Mesa, Arizona

-Lea D. Eriksen, Director / Chief Information Officer, Technology and Innovation, City of Long Beach, CA
+Lea D. Eriksen, Director / Chief Information Officer, Technology and Innovation, City of Long Beach, California

-Santiago “Santi” Garces, MA, Chief Innovation Officer, City of Boston
+Santiago “Santi” Garces, Chief Innovation Officer, City of Boston, Massachusetts

-Rob Lloyd, Chief Technology Officer, City of Seattle, WA
+Rob Lloyd, Chief Technology Officer, City of Seattle, Washington

-Stephen N. Miller, Chief Technology Officer, Office of the Chief Technology Officer, Government of the District of Columbia
+Stephen N. Miller, Chief Technology Officer, Office of the Chief Technology Officer, Washington, DC / DC Government

 10:15 am Eastern